finance 3

 What are some examples of fintech companies?

 Well, for one, Climb Credit.
-We use technology both for calculations and analytics, like determining the return on investment for certain educational courses, and to streamline the student loan process; our entire application process can be done on your computer or phone, even down to e-signing documents on your online Climb account.
+We use technology both for calculations and analytics, streamlining the loan process for students and schools.
 Other companies and tools commonly referred to when discussing fintech are Bitcoin, the digital currency; mobile banking; digital wallets like those from Apple and Google; Venmo, which allows users to transfer money between their bank accounts and their friends’ via their phones; crowdfunding campaigns; and a variety of budgeting apps to make it easier to keep track of your money anywhere.
 And that’s just a snapshot of what’s included in the world of fintech.

 So what does this mean for us?